Successful Cauda Equina Compensation Claim after Medical Negligence

 Our solicitor helped Laura claim cauda equina compensation after medical staff were negligently slow to diagnose her condition.
-Medical experts agreed that staff had missed a number of red flag symptoms linked to cauda equina syndrome for Laura.
-The result was that she suffered a permanent disability.
+Medical experts agreed that staff had missed a number of red flag symptoms linked to cauda equina syndrome.
 We gathered medical evidence to support Laura’s claim and approached the Defendant Trust.
-We gained the cooperation of both parties and we agreed a settlement, without the need to issue court proceedings.
+Our cauda equina solicitors gained the cooperation of both parties and we agreed a settlement, without the need to issue court proceedings.
 Cauda equina occurs when the spinal canal narrows significantly and compresses the nerve roots below the level of the spinal cord.
 If a patient does not receive appropriate treatment the condition can result in permanent disability that impacts on the patient’s ability to work and manage daily life.
 This is why it is vital for solicitors to gather evidence of medical negligence in order to win cauda equina compensation payouts for clients like Laura.

 Laura had visited the Defendant hospital on several occasions because she had symptoms associated with cauda equina syndrome.
 Unfortunately, staff at the hospital failed to identify her condition.

 Agreeing Compensation for Cauda Equina

 The Defendants made a good offer of settlement which Laura accepted.
 This meant that we did not need to issue court proceedings, which reduced the costs for everyone involved.
 It also allowed Laura to focus on her recovery as far as possible and to begin to address the problems she faced in adapting to life after the injury.

 Solicitors acting for Claimants often receive ‘bad press’ when there are high costs from pursuing litigation.
 At Barratts, we try to keep costs down but still do the best for our clients.
 When both parties act sensibly and reasonably we can resolve the case in a reasonable time frame and keep costs to a minimum.
-We are pleased to say in Laura’s case the parties did just that, which meant Laura could receive compensation without delay and move forward in her life.
+We are pleased to say in Laura’s case the parties did just that, which meant Laura could receive her cauda equina settlement without delay and move forward in her life.

 Laura expressed her thanks to Emma ‘for her absolute care, professional and personal help’.

-When Martin’s Mother died in hospital, we represented him at the Inquest of his deceased Mother.
-As a result of the Inquest there have been significant changes to NHS procedures.
+When Martin’s Mother died in hospital, we represented him at the Inquest into her death.
+As a result of the Inquest there have been significant changes to NHS procedures and training.

 Rosie suffered from brain damage at birth.
 We proved that the medical team was negligent and we obtained a substantial settlement for Rosie.
 This has allowed her to live in an adapted property that is specific to her needs.
 It also funded additional private medical treatment.

 When Harry’s father died he felt the GP had been negligent so he asked Barratts Solicitors for help.
 We gathered the medical evidence we needed to show this was the case.
 We succeeded in pursuing a claim for compensation for Harry because he was classed as a ‘dependent’ of the deceased.

-Theresa had spent many years trying to get compensation for poor medical treatment.
-The hospital denied any wrongdoing.
-When Theresa came to us we listened and took time to understand.
-We followed up her case and we recovered compensation for her.
+Theresa had spent many years trying to get compensation for poor medical treatment leading to infertility.
+The hospital denied any wrongdoing and she felt frustrated.
+We listened and took time to understand Theresa’s situation then we followed up her case and recovered compensation for her.

 Elizabeth began a stillbirth compensation claim after her daughter was tragically stillborn.
-Elizabeth initially instructed another firm of solicitors.
-She felt they lacked empathy so she came to us.
+Elizabeth initially instructed another firm of solicitors but she felt they lacked empathy so she came to us.
 We promptly arranged much needed bereavement counselling to help her cope with the loss of her daughter.

 Out of hours appointments are also available